thoughtram/blog/_posts/2015-09-03-forward-references-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 What `forwardRef` does is, it takes a function as a parameter that returns a class.
-And because this functions isn't immediately called but instead is called *after* `NameService` is declared it is safe to return `NameService` from it.
+And because this function isn't immediately called but instead is called *after* `NameService` is declared it is safe to return `NameService` from it.
 In other words: At the point where `() => NameService` runs `NameService` isn't undefined anymore.

 ## Conclusion